Guide to the

 Tools

-Selecting and combining Buffer Strategies
+Selecting and combining Target Buffer Strategies

-Fixed-term Buffer Strategies with varying levels of protection can be “blended” or combined to achieve specific risk objectives and/or potentially improve the risk/return of multi-asset portfolios.
+Fixed-term Target Buffer Strategies with varying levels of protection can be “blended” or combined to achieve specific risk objectives and/or potentially improve the risk/return of multi-asset portfolios.

 Estimating potential returns before the end of the outcome period

-The Buffer Strategy is designed to protect an investment over a specific outcome period, and its value is determined by the price of the reference asset at the end of the period.
-Because Buffer ETFs and mutual funds offer liquidity and price transparency, investors have the flexibility to purchase or sell them during the outcome period.
+The Target Buffer Strategy is designed to protect an investment over a specific outcome period, and its value is determined by the price of the reference asset at the end of the period.
+Because Target Buffer ETFs and mutual funds offer liquidity and price transparency, investors have the flexibility to purchase or sell them during the outcome period.

-These “intraperiod investors”—who invest in the strategy after it starts, or sell before it ends—will, however, have different outcomes than individuals who invested at the inception and held the Buffer ETFs or mutual fund until the end of the outcome period.
+These “intraperiod investors”—who invest in the strategy after it starts, or sell before it ends—will, however, have different outcomes than individuals who invested at the inception and held the Target Buffer ETFs or mutual fund until the end of the outcome period.

 The tool takes into account the remaining time in the outcome period, along with investors’expectations of volatility, dividend, interest rate, and price of the reference asset.